 As with on court training, off court training should be customized to suit each player’s individual needs.
 Just as each player has different strengths and weaknesses in their own court game, so too does each player when it comes to their physical strengths and weaknesses.

 As a general rule, the more advanced a player becomes, the more there should be a tendency toward increasing the ratio of off court work to on court work.
-For example, it would not be appropriate for a twelve year old who hasn’t yet established a sound technical foundation to sacrifice an hour’s work on developing a kick serve to spending an hour doing plyometrics.
-However, for a seventeen year old with a huge serve and relatively mature game who is losing matches due to lack of fitness, an hour a day spent on off court training would probably be a far better use of his time than to be hitting three hundred serves a day instead of one hundred.
+For example, it would not be appropriate for a twelve-year-old who hasn’t yet established a sound technical foundation to sacrifice an hour’s work on developing a kick serve to spend an hour doing plyometrics.
+However, for a seventeen-year-old with a huge serve and relatively mature game who is losing matches due to lack of fitness, an hour a day spent on off court training would probably be a far better use of his time than to be hitting three hundred serves a day instead of one hundred.

 5. Tournament play